Musarrat Hussain

 Musarrat Hussain was a Pakistani psychiatrist.
-He served as an executive director of Jinnah Post Graduate Medical Centre.
+He served as an executive director of Jinnah Post Graduate Medical Centre, Karachi.
 He also served as a president of Pakistan Psychiatrists Society.

-Hussain studied at Dow Medical College.
+Hussain studied at Dow Medical College, Karachi.
 Later, he went to Germany and completed his postgraduation.
-He died on 3 August 2011 at Agha Khan Hospital Karachi.
+He died on 3 August 2011 at the Agha Khan Hospital, Karachi.

-In order to pay tribute to his services for the society Prof Musarrat Hussain Memorial Psychiatric Symposium was held in Karachi from 22 to 24 June 2012.
+In order to pay tribute to his services to society, Prof Musarrat Hussain Memorial Psychiatric Symposium was held in Karachi from 22 to 24 June 2012.